kristianmandrup/application-model-lang/Readme.md

 export const getState = ({ initial, ctx }) => React.useState(initial);
 ```

-There are converters from js to most popular "compile to js" languages, so it is a good lingua franca.
+There are converters from js to many popular "compile to js" languages, so it is a good lingua franca.

 - [jeason: js to reason](https://github.com/chenglou/jeason)
 - ...